-Any student who leaves the building during school hours for any reason must sign out at the office.
-Permission to sign out must be granted by a parent or legal guardian through a signed note, email, text to the school phone or a phone call.
-Students who do not sign out and still leave the building will be considered skipping class and will be subject to disciplinary action.
 Students taking Distributed Learning courses may complete their course work at school in the school library or from home.
 Students taking Distributed Learning courses are assigned a support block in the library at the commencement of their course.
 A sign-out permission form will go home at the beginning of the school year for all students taking Distributed learning courses.
 Parents wishing to allow their child to sign out during their Distributed learning support block can sign the form and send it back to TRSS.
+Students who choose to sign up for DL courses, are responsible for making sure their work is completed before the course ends.